wp-plugins/hcard-widget/readme.txt

 = 1.4.1.1 =
 Fixed error in Job Title Field

-= 1.4.1.2 =
-Empty fields are no longer displayed.

-= 1.4.2.1 =
+= 1.5.0 =
-Corrected duplicate phone number, and phone number is clickable.
+Streamlined widget and admin area appearance.
+Introduction of standard classes for all fields.